 Roger Kowalski was the Director of Troy’s Parks and Recreation Department for 27 years.
 Roger’s leadership and insight was the driving force for the establishment of 23 of the city’s 30 parks, the community center, golf course, nature center and aquatic center.
-He also fostered the cooperative development and shared maintenance of facilities with the Troy School District.
-In 2016, Roger was honored by the Troy Historical Village as one of Troy’s “History Makers” for his many years of dedication and service to the community.
+He remains an active member of the Troy Nature Society.

 Susan was a founding member of the Troy Nature Society, longtime member of Zion Lutheran Church and had retired after 23 years from the Smith Middle School in Troy.
 Susie lost her battle with cancer and passed away in April 2019.